-You will find that Spaniards enjoy lunch the ways Americans enjoy dinner.
+You will find that Spaniards enjoy lunch the way Americans enjoy dinner.
 It is the big meal of the day.
 Thus, dinner is no big deal.
-Many in Spain don’t eat a dinner until late into the evening and often, it is just tapas with drinks.
+Many in Spain don’t eat dinner until late into the evening and often, it is just tapas with drinks.

 Tapas are like appetizers to Americans.
 But the Spanish take it to a whole new level with some of the most amazing choices.

 What is traditional Spanish food?

 Because Spain is surrounded by water, you will find seafood plentiful.
 For instance, much of the food in Valencia features mussels in everything from tapas to paella.

 Paella is a traditional Spanish dish made of rice, vegetables, meat (usually seafood), olive oil and saffron (among other spices) served in a cast iron skillet.